markjnkim/es_mod/02-css/content/lesson-4-queries.md

 >
 > **Answer:** The default is `stretch` and it means all flex children will grow to the size of the tallest one.

 These changes may seem minor at the moment, but keep in mind that we're trying to find a nice balance for these styles so they look good on any device.
-Sometimes what seems negligable on one screen makes a world of difference on another.
+Sometimes what seems negligible on one screen makes a world of difference on another.

 Of the two methods described above, we just used the first one by updating styles that apply to all screen sizes, but we also have a lot of pieces of our UI that simply cannot look good at different sizes without some major changes.
 For example, if we attempt to make the page smaller, the newly laid out "What You Do" steps will have a hard time sharing the horizontal space and will get very tight looking.
 We'll be fixing it so it takes on a slightly different layout for mobile by stacking the content vertically, as shown in this image: